ayoayco/mjuaje.blog/_posts/2020-11-13-book-review-keller-prayer.md

 To have some sort of compromise with our culture, I thought of writing short book reviews.
 Well, hopefully, it would really be short.

 I'm starting with Tim Keller's book, [Prayer: Experiencing Awe and Intimacy with God](https://www.goodreads.com/book/show/20893347-prayer?ac=1&from_search=true&qid=BqbvkrVI7s&rank=1).
-On [my Goodreads account](https://www.goodreads.com/user/show/111405284-joel-uaje), I rated this book 4/5 stars and yet it's the first book that came to mind when I thought of doing book reviews.
+On [my Goodreads account](https://www.goodreads.com/user/show/111405284-joel-uaje), I rated this book 4/5 stars and yet it's the first book that came to mind when I thought of doing a book review.
 In a nutshell, I both hate and love it.

 Okay, let me elaborate that.
 I don't particularly like it for unjustifiable reasons, *haha*.
 It's just my pet peeve.
 The reason being Keller's writing which felt to me that I am not reading Keller, but that he was just echoing what the saints[^1] of old were teaching including Augustine, Martin Luther and John Calvin, among others.
 This is a not preferable to people like me who is exposed to reading them.
 Why read it from Keller if I can read directly from Calvin's Institutes?